My Favorite Scones

 Assemble the Rolls

-2. Spread cooled butter over dough almost to the edges, then sprinkle evenly with raspberry mixture.
+2. Spread cooled butter over dough almost to edges; sprinkle evenly with raspberry mixture.

-3. Starting from one of the longer sides, roll dough into a spiral, pinching the dough together at the end to seal it.
+3. Starting from one of the longer sides, roll dough up, pinching dough together at the end to seal it.

-4. Cut the log in quarters, then each quarter into 3 slices.
-Place the rolls in the prepared pan and cover lightly with plastic wrap or a damp towel.
-Place in a warm area to rise for about an hour, or until puffed
+4. Slice into 12 even pieces, or 8 for jumbo sized.
+Place rolls in prepared pan and cover with plastic wrap.
+Place in a warm area to rise for about an hour, or until puffed.

 5. Bake for 20-22 minutes, until golden on top and centers no longer look doughy.
-Internal temperature should be about 195F / 90C.
+Internal temperature should be about 185°F / 90°C of an outside roll.

 Make the Glaze